bhennes2/bb8/README.md

-# ollie-webbluetooth
+# BB8: Web Bluetooth
-Simple application to control the Sphero Ollie with web bluetooth
+Simple application to control the Sphero BB8 with Web Bluetooth

 # Demo

-You can test the application here : https://jef.binomed.fr/sphero_ollie-web-bluetooth/
+You can test the application here. https://jef.binomed.fr/sphero_ollie-web-bluetooth/

 # What you can do ?

 You can :
-* Move the Ollie
+* Move the BB8
 * Change the light
 * Do some tricks

-What's comming next :
 * Control with a "circle interface" instead of buttons